A nonamenable type $F_{\infty}$ group of piecewise projective homeomorphisms: Introduction

+\begin{question} Does there exist a group which is of type $F_{\infty}$, nonamenable and does not contain nonabelian free subgroups? \end{question}

-In this article we establish that this group is of type $F_{\infty}$.
-More particularly, we will show the following. \begin{thm} The group $G=\langle a,b,c\rangle$ acts on a connected cell complex $X$ by cell permuting homeomorphisms such that the following holds. \begin{enumerate} \item $X$ is contractible. \item The quotient $X/G$ has finitely many cells in each dimension. \item The stabilizers of each cell are of type $F_{\infty}$. \end{enumerate} It follows that the group $G$ is of type $F_{\infty}$. \end{thm}
+In this article we establish that our group $G$ is of type $F_{\infty}$, and thus answer the above question in the affirmative.
+More particularly, we prove the following.

+\begin{thm} The group $G$ acts on a connected cell complex $X$ by cell permuting homeomorphisms such that the following holds. \begin{enumerate} \item $X$ is contractible. \item The quotient $X/G$ has finitely many cells in each dimension. \item The stabilizer of each cell is of type $\mathbf{F}_{\infty}$. \end{enumerate} It follows that the group $G$ is of type $\mathbf{F}_{\infty}$. \end{thm}